 LABOUR FORCE SURVEY SAMPLE

-22 The current Labour Force Survey sample has been selected using information collected in the 2011 Census of Population and Housing and the ABS Address Register.
+22 The current Labour Force Survey sample has been selected using information from the 2016 Census of Population and Housing and the ABS Address Register.

-25 Commencing with July 2018, the ABS will utilise information from the 2016 Census for sample selection with the new sample phased in over eight months from July 2018.
-Detailed information on the new sample, including the use of the ABS Address Register, can be found in Information Paper: Labour Force Survey Sample Design, July 2018 (cat. no. 6269.0), which was released on 30 July 2018.
+25 Detailed information on the new sample, including the use of the ABS Address Register, can be found in Information Paper: Labour Force Survey Sample Design, July 2018 (cat. no. 6269.0), which was released on 30 July 2018.

 RELIABILITY OF ESTIMATES

 26 Two types of error are possible in an estimate based on a sample survey: sampling error and non-sampling error.

 27 Sampling error occurs because a sample, rather than the entire population, is surveyed.
 One measure of the likely difference resulting from not including all dwellings in the survey is given by the standard error.
 There are about two chances in three that a sample estimate will differ by less than one standard error from the figure that would have been obtained if all dwellings had been included in the survey, and about nineteen chances in twenty that the difference will be less than two standard errors.
 Standard errors of key estimates for the latest month and of movements since the previous month of these estimates are shown in the standard errors section of this publication.
 Standard errors for other estimates and other movements may be calculated by using the spreadsheet contained in Labour Force Survey Standard Errors, Data Cube (cat. no. 6298.0.55.001) which is available free of charge on the ABS website <http://www.abs.gov.au>.